 Duke University researchers found students that won impossible-to-get men’s basketball tickets valued them at $2,400.
 Students that didn’t win the tickets said they would spend just $170 to get them.

-Take this offer from Ulta Beauty, for example.
-Here a prospective customer need spend only $40 to get a free gift that appears to be relatively valuable.
+Take this offer from Herbivore, Friendbuy customer and all natural skincare brand, for example.
+Here a prospective customer needs to spend only $37 more to get a free gift that appears to be relatively valuable.

-If you only have $25 in your cart, how much more likely are you to spend to keep that free gift?
+If you already have $88 in your cart, how much more likely are you to spend to keep that free gift?

 9. Variable Rewards